chaoss/wg-evolution/metrics/Code_Changes_Lines.md

 as the author date or the committer date of the corresponding git commit.

-Since git provides changes as diff patches (list of lines added and removed), each of those lines mentioned as a lines added or a line removed in the diff will be considered as a lines changed (touched).
+Since git provides changes as diff patches (list of lines added and removed), each of those lines mentioned as a line added or a line removed in the diff will be considered as a line changed (touched).
-If a line is removed and added, it will be considered as to "changes to a line".
+If a line is removed and added, it will be considered as two "changes to a line".

 ### Git parameters